Jaime Lozano

 Jaime Arturo "Jimmy" Lozano Espín (born 29 September 1979) is a Mexican professional football manager and former player.

-Lozano spent the majority of his playing career with Universidad Nacional, where he made over 160 appearances.
+Lozano spent the majority of his playing career with Universidad Nacional, where he made over 160 appearances, and won two Primera División titles.

-At international level, Lozano made 34 appearances and scored 12 goals over a seven-year period.
-He represented the national team in various competitions, including the 2004 and 2007 Copa America tournaments, the 2005 FIFA Confederations Cup and the 2007 CONCACAF Gold Cup.
+At international level, Lozano made 34 appearances for the Mexico national team.
+He represented his country in various competitions, including the 2004 and 2007 Copa America tournaments, the 2005 FIFA Confederations Cup and the 2007 CONCACAF Gold Cup.

 Club career

 Lozano made his professional debut with Universidad Nacional in 1998.
 After a brief stint with Celaya, he went back to his former club, where, under the leadership of Hugo Sánchez, he won two consecutive league titles in 2004.

 In the years that followed, Lozano played for Tigres UANL, Cruz Azul and Morelia, before making his return to Universidad Nacional, where he concluded a 15-year career.

 International career

 Lozano was capped 34 times for the Mexico national team; he made three appearances in the team's fourth-place finish at the 2005 FIFA Confederations Cup, and eleven in the 2006 FIFA World Cup qualifiers.
 A series of injuries kept him away from the team in the months leading up to the World Cup.
 Nevertheless, Lozano was named by Ricardo La Volpe in a provisional list of 26 players.
 However, he did not make the final list.

 Lozano was one of the players selected by Hugo Sánchez to compete in the Copa América 2007.
 He made his first appearance in the tournament coming on as a substitute in Mexico's opening 2–0 group stage victory over Brazil.